My Health Journey and Postpartum Body

 My hormone cream was still a few weeks away when I found out that I was four weeks pregnant.
 I ordered proestrogen cream after taking a few blood tests that detected I had high levels of estrogen and low levels of proestrogen.
 Falling pregnant was such a surprise (and we thought we were being safe!), because when I was first diagnosed with PCOS doctors said it would take longer to conceive.
 They also said I would have to go on a series of hormonal treatments to make it all happen.
 Of course, I knew that I had God's grace and that conceiving wouldn't be an issue for me, but for it to happen then - it was a shock!
 I had just become my own boss as communications consultant and I was working for a client that I loved.

 Falling pregnant was the best thing that had happened to me, my husband as well as my health.
-I pursued a vegan diet in the beginning to get thin, not for the cruelty of the animals or the nutritional and environmental aspects that come with it.
+I pursued a plant-based diet in the beginning to get thin, not for the cruelty of the animals or the nutritional and environmental aspects that come with it.
 But, as soon as my body became my baby's also, my mindset changed.
 It was all about nutrition.
 I would constantly ask myself 'what can I eat that will give my body and my baby the most nutrients?'

 Once my morning sickness wore off, my pregnancy diet was all about nutrients.
 I packed in as much nutrient dense plant-based foods as I could.
 I gained a healthy pregnancy weight (about 14kg) and smoothies were the only thing I craved - never any animal products.